CI/CD pipelines

 Tier: Free, Premium, Ultimate Offering: GitLab.com, Self-managed, GitLab Dedicated

-A typical pipeline might consist of four stages, executed in the following order:
+A small pipeline could consist of three stages, executed in the following order:

-• A test stage, with two jobs called test1 and test2.
+• A test stage, with two jobs called test1 and test2 that run various tests on the code.
+These tests would only run if the compile job completed successfully.

 Types of pipelines